Top Ten Mobile CRM Apps

 For more on Salesforce Chatter, see Six Ways That Salesforce.com Uses Chatter.

-Batchbook: BatchBlue Software's Backbook is a social CRM program for small businesses that also comes with an iPhone app to provide mobile access to social networking contacts and basic CRM functionality.
+Batchbook: BatchBlue Software's Backbook is a social CRM program for small businesses that also comes with a mobile CRM app to provide mobile access to social networking contacts and basic CRM functionality.
 All changes are synced with the main Batchbook account.

-Resco MobileCRM: Resco MobileCRM lite is a mobile client for sales force and field service people that allows field workers to access Microsoft Dynamics CRM data from the iPhone.
-Instead of having to call the office, field reps can access the data themselves.
+Resco MobileCRM: Resco MobileCRM lite is a mobile CRM app for sales force and field service people that allows them to access Microsoft Dynamics CRM data or data from Oracle Siebel or other systems from the iPhone and Android and Windows phones.

 "The MobileCRM iPhone app is the first one I have been able to use and get access to all my features except for email," said Doron Eskinasi, owner of Professional Software Development Corp. and himself a developer of CRM applications.
 "The app synched all my data to the iPhone and I am able to access it at ease."

-Oracle Mobile Sales Assistant and Oracle Mobile Sales Forecast: Oracle Mobile Sales Assistant and Oracle Mobile Sales Forecast connect sales users with their Oracle CRM on Demand applications.
+Oracle Mobile Sales Assistant and Oracle Mobile Sales Forecast: Oracle Mobile Sales Assistant and Oracle Mobile Sales Forecast are mobile CRM apps that connect sales users with their Oracle CRM on Demand applications.
+Oracle acquired cloud customer service specialist RightNow Technologies in 2011, which beefed up its mobile CRM capabilities.

 Sybase Mobile Sales for SAP CRM: The Sybase Mobile Sales for SAP CRM application is designed to give sales teams fast, reliable access to SAP CRM data from any mobile device.